-Fifteen minutes into the service, Linda can’t concentrate on worship because she’s worried about her baby.
+Fifteen minutes into the service, Linda can’t concentrate on worship due to worry.
 As she rises to check on Johnny, the pastor announces, “Linda Williams, report to the nursery immediately.”
 All eyes are on Linda as she hurries out of the sanctuary, embarrassed.

 Linda calms Johnny then returns to the sanctuary for the last two songs.
 She hurries back to the nursery after church and is blocked by a crowd of parents retrieving their children.
 Once Linda reaches the front of the line, she can’t find Johnny.